LinbuduLab/morpher/docs/index.md

 actionText: Get Started →
 actionLink: /quick-start/
 features:
-  - title: Yes, AST can as simple as this, no knowledge of compilation principles is required.
+  - title: Yes, AST operations can be simple like this, no knowledge of compilation principles is required.
     details: Check declaration, get declaration, update declaration, and save declaration.
   - title: Various frequently used AST operations with specific package.
     details: We got 100+ functions for now, and it continues to grow.